 Essential nutrients cannot be synthesized by the body and must be consumed in the diet.

-Foods contain many other useful components, including fibers (such as cellulose, pectins, and gums).
+Foods contain many other useful components, including fiber (such as cellulose, pectins, and gums).

-Foods also contain additives (such as preservatives, emulsifiers, antioxidants, and stabilizers), which improve the production, processing, storage, and packaging of foods (see Food Additives and Contaminants).
+Foods also contain additives (such as preservatives, emulsifiers, antioxidants, and stabilizers), which improve the production, processing, storage, and packaging of foods.